Rajnath Singh tells Lok Sabha there is no question of accepting third-party mediation in Kashmir

 However, the Congress continued to protest in the Lok Sabha, demanding a reply from Modi, PTI reported.
 Later, Congress MPs, dissatisfied with Singh’s intervention, walked out of the Lower House.

-Earlier in the session, Congress MPs were joined by some other Opposition legislators as they trooped into the Well of the Houseand and started sloganeering.
-They were heard demanding Prime Minister Modi to addressthe House.
-Despite the commotion, Speaker Om Prakash Birla went ahead with Question Hour.
+Earlier in the session, Congress MPs were joined by some other Opposition legislators as they trooped into the Well of the House and and started sloganeering.
+They were heard demanding Prime Minister Modi to address the House.
+Despite the commotion, Speaker Om Prakash Birla went ahead with the Question Hour.

 Congress leader in Lok Sabha Adhir Ranjan Chowdhury said the prime minister was keeping quiet on the matter.
 Parliamentary Affairs Minister Pralhad Joshi said External Affairs Minister S Jaishankar had already spoken to Parliament and clarified the matter.

+The MP also thanked Prime Minister Narendra Modi and former Finance Minister and Rajya Sabha MP Arun Jaitley for their guidance.

+Upper House Chairperson M Venkaiah Naidu appreciated the contribution of the members.
+“The House will miss their vivacious, aggressive and progressive action,” the Chair said, according to The Hindu.

-Meanwhile, Leader of the Opposition in the Rajya Sabha Ghulam Nabi Azad is scheduled to hold a meeting of Opposition MPs in the Upper House in Parliament office on Wednesday, ANI reported.
+Leader of the Opposition in the Rajya Sabha Ghulam Nabi Azad is scheduled to hold a meeting of Opposition MPs in the Upper House in Parliament office on Wednesday, ANI reported.
 Congress Parliamentary Party chief Sonia Gandhi held a meeting of party MPs in the Lok Sabha.